 At Townley School and Pre-School we are committed to following the programmes of study as required by the National Curriculum (NC) and The Early Years Foundation Stage (EYFS).
 A cycle of NC/EYFS Programmes of Study is drawn up by staff and is carefully balanced to ensure full coverage of the NC/EYFS, PSHCE and RE.
 In EYFS we use the 'Planning in the Moment' approach.
-In KS 1 and 2 we use a cross curricular approach to learning where some subjects are taught through a topic and some are covered as discrete subjects.
+In KS 1 and 2 we use Curriculum Unity School Partnership (CUSP) as a starting point for teaching English, art, history, geography and science.
+We use Kapow to support the teaching of computing, DT and music.
+We follow the Cambridgeshire PSHE plans.
+We use Language Angels to support the teaching of French.
+We use a mastery approach in maths, using White Rose and Power Maths.
+We employ specialist PE teachers.
 Regular staff meetings are used to discuss various aspects of the curriculum and ensure consistency of approach and standards.

-In KS1 and 2 Medium Term Planning takes place termly with reference to the NC and the wider curriculum.
-Long term planning takes into consideration a two-year rolling programme of curriculum coverage due to two-year mixed age classes.
+In KS1 and 2 Long term planning takes into consideration a two-year rolling programme of curriculum coverage due to two-year mixed age classes.